uddithmachiraju/rag-agentic-chat-system/README.md

 - `POST /coordinator/message` — Generic endpoint for sending messages to CoordinatorAgent
 - `GET /coordinator/health` — Coordinator and agent health check
 - `GET /coordinator/routes` — List all available built-in coordinator routes

-> All other APIs are internal and not intended for direct use.
-Always interact with the system through the Coordinator endpoints above.

 ## Quickstart
 1. **Install dependencies**